LOADING ...

 (plate 11)

-city & country, placing it under its mental deity; till a system was
+each city & country, placing it under its mental till a system was

-formed, which took advantage of,& enslav'd the vulgar by attempting
+formed, which some advantage of,& enslav'd the vulgar by attempting

 to realize or abstract the deities from their objects: thus began